-The Proposal Area contains 43.7 ha of suitable habitat for BTP, all comprising the 'Marri / Eucalyptus Woodland' habitat type as mapped by Biota (2020) (Figure 8, Appendix A).
+The Proposal Area contains 17.7 ha of suitable habitat for BTP comprising 4.9 ha of the 'Riparian Woodland' and 12.8 ha of 'Marri/ Eucalyptus Woodland' habitat types as mapped by Biota (2020) (Figure 9, Appendix A).

 Baseline habitat quality and / or condition data for known BTP habitat areas adjacent to the Proposal Area will be collected prior to construction.